 Files must be stored in buckets and buckets are a universal namespace.

 Using a sequential prefix, such as time-stamp or an alphabetical sequence, increases the likelihood that Amazon S3 will target a specific partition for a large number of your keys, overwhelming the I/O capacity of the partition.
-If you introduce some randomness in your key name prefixes, the key names, and therefore the I/O load will be distributed across more than one partition.
+If you introduce some randomness in your key name prefixes the I/O load will be distributed across more than one partition.
+You can use this approach to get 3.5k PUT/COPY/POST/DELETE and 5.5 GET/HEAD requests per second per prefix.

 S3 Website Hosting